 If you would like to pursue a bid in the spring then you will have a great head start .
 Continue attending recruitment events in the fall and make sure you have completed all requirements.

-For more information please contact IFC Recruitment Chair, Bill Savage, or Coordinator of Greek Life James Crawford.
+For more information please contact the IFC VP of Recruitment, Aleco Smith, or Coordinator of Greek Life Alison Templeman.
 Also, feel free to contact the Recruitment Chair from chapters of interest to inquire about membership information.

 NPHC chapters may conduct membership intake in the fall or spring semester.
 Upper class students may participate during the fall semester.
 Stop by the Office of Greek Life periodically to see whether a flyer is posted with information about your desired chapter of affiliation.
 Flyers will be labeled as “Interest Meeting”, “Informational”, “Rush Tea”, or “Meet N’ Greet”.
-Also, it is beneficial for you to attend programs sponsored by the chapter(s) including the “Back 2 School” Events being held from August 23rd-August 30st.
+Also, it is beneficial for you to attend programs sponsored by the chapter(s) including the “Back 2 School” Events being held at the end of August.

 Interested men and women must have at least a 2.5-3.0 GPA (depending upon the organization), and must not be on disciplinary probation.

-It is strongly recommended that you attend Greek Mystique on Tuesday, September 16th at 6pm in the Commons Multipurpose Room.
+It is strongly recommended that you attend Greek Mystique on Wedneday, August 28 at 7 pm in the Commons Multipurpose Room.
 The Commons Multi Purpose Room is on first-year campus.